Gastordia/LANBridge/README.md

 1. Run the script with sudo privileges (because go big or go home):
    - `sudo python3 lanbridge.py`

 2. When prompted, add your Ngrok auth token.

    Don't have one?
 Get it from [Ngrok's website](https://dashboard.ngrok.com/get-started/your-authtoken).
 It's free, just like this advice.

+   Also, make sure to verify your identity [here](https://dashboard.ngrok.com/settings#id-verification) to enable TCP endpoints.

-3. Follow the prompts, or if you're feeling lucky (or lazy):
+4. Follow the prompts, or if you're feeling lucky (or lazy):
    - Just keep hitting enter like you're trying to skip a cutscene in a video game.
    - The script will use default options faster than you can say "I should probably read those".